for-ua/russkij-voennyj-korabl-idi-nahuj/README.md

 Other browsers:
 Feel free to make a code commit.

+### Github Pages
+Project can not be run in such settings.
+Download the code and run it on your localhost.

 ### Disclaimer / Warning

 All the contents of this repository should be used for authorized and/or educational purposes only.
 Any misuse of this repository will not be the responsibility of the author or of any other collaborator.